Paul Davies (Conservative politician): Leadership

 In 2018, Andrew RT Davies stood down as leader of the Welsh Conservatives, after a confrontation with his party group.
 It was widely reported that his stance on Brexit was a significant factor.
 Paul Davies again stepped in as interim leader, and announced his intention to run to hold the role.
 In a vote held from the 15th of August to the 5th of September Paul Davies won against his opponent Suzy Davies, receiving 68.1% of the vote.

 Davies was elected Leader of the Welsh Conservatives in September 2018.

 He resigned as Leader of the Welsh Conservatives and Leader of the Opposition on 23 January 2021, shortly after he was seen drinking with fellow MSs in the Senedd in December 2020, days after a ban on serving alcohol in pubs was instituted.
 At the time it was believed this may be a breach of Welsh COVID-19 regulations.
 In April 2022 Paul Davies was cleared of breaking the Senedd's code of conduct.
 His predecessor, Andrew RT Davies, replaced him in the role.

 Post-leadership Senedd Career

 Davies was re-appointed to the Welsh Shadow Cabinet in April 2024, being appointed Shadow Minister for West Wales.
 After the resignation of Andrew RT Davies and election of Darren Millar as leader of the Welsh Conservatives, Davies was appointed as Chief Whip and Shadow Cabinet Secretary for the Constitution and External Affairs.

-Davies will contest the new Ceredigion Penfro constituency in the next Senedd election.
+Davies was elected as MS for the Ceredigion Penfro constituency in the 2026 Senedd election.